Zekumoru/zekuru-v2/README.md

 ## Contributing

 Any issues or pull requests are welcome!
-Do mind that any contributions you make will be under the MIT software license.
+Do mind that any contributions you make will be under the GNU AGPLv3 software license.

 ## License

-This application is licensed under the [MIT license](LICENSE).
+This application is licensed under the [GNU AGPLv3 license](LICENSE).